smantic/blog/content/posts/slog.md

 ```

 The call will log will pair up key value fields given you pass an even number of non attribute types into the function.
-You might be wondering, what if you dont?
+You might be wondering, what if you don't?
 ```go
 2022/12/10 18:30:08 INFO finished http request !BADKEY=key
 ```